kode4food/interpol/README.md

 ```

 ### Compiling Pre-Parsed JSON
 The `$interpol()` function will accept a pre-parsed JSON object instead of a JavaScript string.
-This will allow you to bypass the loading of the PEG.js parser and to store pre-parsed templates on your server for faster compilation.
+This will allow you to bypass the loading of the PEG.js parser.
+Instead, you can load pre-parsed templates from your server for faster compilation.

-You can also invoke the compiler explicitly by calling the `$interpol.compile(Object)` function.
+You can also invoke the compiler by calling the `$interpol.compile(Object)` function.

 ```html
 <script src="/js/interpol/interpol.js" type="text/javascript"></script>
 ```

-*Note:* The Interpol command-line interface can be used to generate pre-parsed JSON.
+*Note:* The Interpol command-line interface generates pre-parsed JSON.
 You can install this globally using `npm -g install` and can then invoke the tools at your terminal by typing `interpol`.

 ## Using the Library
-To compile a raw template into a closure, you can simply invoke `$interpol(String)` as a function, providing to it a string containing your template:
+To compile a raw template into a closure, invoke `$interpol(String)` as a function.
+Provide to it a string containing your template:

 ```javascript
 var compiledTemplate = $interpol(someTemplateString);
 ```

 This will generate a closure that takes up to two parameters, both of which are optional.
-The first is the data that will be used in rendering your template.
-The second is an options object that, among other things, allows you to override the content writer interface Interpol uses to render your template.
-By default, the library renders to a JavaScript string.
+The first is the data that your template renders.
+The second is an options object used to override the content writer interface.
+By default, the library writes to a JavaScript string.

 ```javascript
 console.log(